qcri/LLMeBench/README.md

    - `export AZURE_API_KEY="..."` _before_ running the above command, or
    - prepending `AZURE_API_URL="..."
 AZURE_API_KEY="..."` to the above command.
    - supplying a dotenv file using the `--env` flag.
 Sample dotenv files are provided in the `env/` folder
-   - Each model's documentation specifies what environment variables are expected at runtime.
+   - Each [model provider's](llmebench/models) documentation specifies what environment variables are expected at runtime.

 #### Outputs format
 `<results-dir>`: This folder will contain the outputs resulting from running assets.
 It follows this structure: